Learn from mistakes before you make them

 What matters about this step

 Compared to step 1, there is no difference in objectives or skills you’re supposed to be building.
-You’re cultivating the same sort of relaxed attention as in the breath-based exercise.
+You’re cultivating the same sort of relaxed-but-alert attention as in the breath-based exercise.
 That means that scrambling to take in as many details as possible is counterproductive.

 Different kinds of observation